-Wilpattu is located approximately 4 hours by car from Colombo, 2 hours from Kalpitiya. or an hour from Anuradhapura.
+Wilpattu is located approximately 4 hours by car from Colombo, 2 hours from Kalpitiya or an hour from Anuradhapura.
 The most convenient way to travel around Sri Lanka, especially if you are short on time and/or have lots of luggage, is by private car.
 Most travelers to Sri Lanka do not self-drive in Sri Lanka due to special licensing requirements (an international driving permit is insufficient and requires further local endorsement), long drive times and oftentimes dangerous road conditions.

 If you are planning on going on a safari through Wilpattu National Park I recommend staying in Anuradhapura or Kalpitiya, though there are also a handful of highly-rated hotels within the park and around the park’s boundaries.
 Wondering where to stay in Wilpattu National Park?
 Here are some highly-rated options:

 The best time to visit Wilpattu National Park

 Most companies recommend that you visit Wilpattu from February to October – March and April typically brings inter monsoon rains followed by a drought from May to September.
 During this time, the thorny bushes and shrubby areas recede slightly and the chances of spotting wildlife through the dense jungle are higher.

 Though you may drive past another group here and there during your time in the park (visitor access is currently limited to about a quarter of the entire park), the only other time you’ll see larger groups of visitors is at the one rest location where you are allowed to step out of the vehicle for a snack or toilet break.

 Planning a trip to Sri Lanka?
 Click here for top things you should know before visiting the Pearl of the Indian Ocean!

-The wildlife population in Wilpattu National Park is varied, and you can potentially spot leopards, sloth bears, deer, buffalo, peacocks, monkeys, eagles, crocodiles and so on.
+The wildlife population in Wilpattu National Park is diverse, and you can potentially spot leopards, sloth bears, deer, buffalo, peacocks, monkeys, eagles, crocodiles and so on.
 Though we did not spot an elusive leopard or rare sloth bear during our full-day safari, we did see most of the other animals including a stunning copper-eyed owl and an endangered star tortoise!